 - numbness or coldness in your extremities

-The buildup of plaque caused by having high cholesterol can put you at serious risk of having an event in which the blood supply to an important part of your brain is suddenly cut off.
-A stroke occurs when the blood supply to part of your brain is cut off or reduced.
-The brain is then deprived of oxygen, and death of that brain tissue occurs quickly if blood supply is not restored very quickly.
+The buildup of plaque caused by high cholesterol can put you at serious risk of having the blood supply to an important part of your brain reduced or cut off.
+This is what happens when a stroke occurs.

 - sudden loss of balance and coordination